simonmichael/hledger/doc/relnotes.md

 - hledger-git now checks for a git repo more robustly.
 (Lars Kellogg-Stedman)

-- hledger-jj is another another easy CLI for tracking hledger files in version control, using newer tech (jujutsu and oil shell's ysh).
+- hledger-jj is another easy CLI for keeping hledger files in version control, using newer tech (jujutsu and oil shell's ysh).

 - hledger-script-example.hs has had some cleanup.